franzageek/jam-os/README.md

 The installation will begin.
 You just need to follow the steps on screen.

 ## Usage
 JamOS is very simple to use.
 You can start it by **the `JamOS.bat` file**.
-After booting up the system, you can use the **JamOS Command Line** wich lets you to perform some actions.
+After booting up the system, you can use the **JamOS Command Line** which lets you to perform some actions.

 ## Fixing errors
 If there is any error during the installation process, the **blue screen** will appear, showing information about errors etc.